-Patients and/or caregivers should be instructed to use the EpiPen® Trainer to familiarize themselves with the use of EpiPen® in an allergic emergency.
+Instruct patients and/or caregivers to use and practice with

+the Trainer device to familiarize themselves with the use of EpiPen® in an allergic emergency.
 The Trainer may be used multiple times.
-A Trainer is provided in EpiPen® and EpiPen Jr® 2-Pak cartons.
+A Trainer device is provided in 2-Pak cartons.